jamisoncrawford/admissions/README.md

 ## Data Sources

 All adata are queried from the GSU Data Warehouse and require special permissions for access.
-Qhile the majority of preprocessing and manipulation and performed in `R`, queries using Oracle SQL Developer pull data using the following scripts.
+Qhile the majority of preprocessing and manipulation and performed in `R`, queries using Oracle SQL Developer pull data using the following:

 **All Applications & Main Student Table:** Database `EDWPRD`: